 How much money does the average 55-year-old have saved for retirement?

-As per calculations from T. Rowe Price, a 55-year-old should have saved 5 to 8.5 times the yearly earnings they have at the present date to stay on track with their retirement plans.
+As per calculations from T. Rowe Price, 55-year-old singles should have saved 6½ to 8 times the yearly earnings they have at the present date to stay on track with their retirement plans.

-This is based on the assumption that the individual has a current household income between $75,000 and $250,000, and that they retire at 65 but start earning and saving at the age of 25.
+These estimations are based on the assumption that the individual has a current household income between $75,000 and $250,000 and that they retire at 65 but start earning and saving at the age of 25.

 How much should you have saved for retirement by age 50?

-With a stock market financially plagued by the coronavirus outbreak, many are dubious of whether their retirement balances will outlive this crisis and allow them a serene retirement.
+With a stock market financially plagued by the COVID-19 outbreak, many are dubious of whether their retirement balances will outlive this crisis and allow them a serene retirement.

 The latest retirement savings statistics show record balances in US accounts.
-Hopefully, these will be enough to beat the odds (and the coming economic crisis) and help older Americans retire sooner, or in the case of Millennials, more probably, later.
+And, hopefully, these will be enough to beat the odds (and the coming economic crisis) and help older Americans retire sooner, or in the case of millennials, more probably, later.